-- ii.
-Deaf and Hearing Impairment

-- iii.
-Early Intervention

-- iv.
-Learning and Behaviour.

-- (e) A candidate for Part I shall complete all courses for one of the endorsements as set out in Schedule A to these Regulations.

-- (f) A candidate for Part II shall complete a course of study as set out in Schedule B to these Regulations.
+- (c) Candidates shall normally have achieved a GPA of 5.0 or higher in Part I, in order to proceed to Part II. - (d) The Master of Specialist Teaching shall be awarded unendorsed or endorsed in one of the following endorsement areas: - i.
+Complex Educational Needs - ii.
+Deaf and Hard or Hearing - iii.
+Early Intervention - iv.
+Learning and Behaviour. - (e) A candidate for Part I shall complete all courses for one of the endorsements as set out in Schedule A to these Regulations. - (f) A candidate for Part II shall complete a course of study as set out in Schedule B to these Regulations.

-Note: In order to graduate with the degree endorsed in Deaf and Hearing Impairment, students must be able to demonstrate proficiency in New Zealand Sign Language.
+Note: In order to graduate with the degree endorsed in Deaf and Hard of Hearing, students must be able to demonstrate proficiency in New Zealand Sign Lanquage.